 Finally, combining both goals, the solution presented in \cite{bonatti2020autonomous} offers a fully autonomous drone platform that is able to follow an actor while obtaining aesthetic film footage, thanks to avoidance of occlusions, obstacles and jerky trajectories together with fulfillment of canonical shots requirements.

-All these solutions focus on getting the best shots by optimizing the scene extrinsic parameters, e.g. position and orientation of the drones and the subjects to record.
-Our approach is the first, to the best of our knowledge, that takes into account one of the most important factors for high quality photography: the intrinsic parameters of the camera lens.
-As detailed in the following sections, we extend the existing control problem with this new concept, opening the possibility to control cinematographic trajectories not possible with the aforementioned solutions, such as control of the depth of field, focal distance, and zoom.
+All these solutions focus on getting the best shots by optimizing the extrinsic parameters, e.g., position and orientation of the drones.
+Our approach is the first that takes into account one of the most important factors for high quality photography: the intrinsic parameters of the camera lens.
+As detailed next, we extend the existing control problem with this new concept, opening the possibility to control cinematographic trajectories including control of the depth of field, focal distance, and zoom.